 This is another one that I learned about through Google.
-In fact, I’ve heard my collegues talking about it, and decided to try it by myself and see what it is.
+No, I’m kidding.
+I’ve heard my collegues talking about it, and decided to try it by myself and see what it is.
 So: Wiremock.
 A tool that helps adding fake data to your project in order to facilitate your testing and/or debugging.
 If you don’t know what mock is, here is the wikipedia article.

 This tool is a simple HTTP(S) Java server that can replicate data staticaly using json files to describe them.
 It it very simple but powerful.
 Simple, because one can control it with JSON files with ready matching HTTP requests and canny responses mmm… to respond with.
 Or you can add more grainy control with conditions for what to match (different headers, bodies with either raw text, JSON or XML etc.) and flexibility for dynamic responses with variables contitions etc. If you want to go one level up, you can integrate it using Maven with your existing project and configure the responses programatically (in Java directly, instead of using JSON).
 It can integrate well with Spring too.